 Field Name Instructions Personnel Justification List all personnel, including names, number of person months devoted to the project (indicate academic, calendar, and/or summer) and roles on the project.
 Do not provide individual salary information.
 Since the modules should be a reasonable estimate of costs allowable, allocable, and appropriate for the proposed project, you must use the current legislatively imposed salary limitation when estimating the number of modules.
 For guidance on current salary limitations contact your office of sponsored programs.
 NIH grants also limit the compensation for graduate students.
 Compensation includes salary or wages, fringe benefits, and tuition remission.
 This limit should also be used when estimating the number of modules.
 See: http://grants.nih.gov/grants/guide/notice-files/NOT-OD-02-017.html .
 Save this information in a single file in a location you remember.
-Click Add Attachment, browse to where you saved the file, select the file, and then click Open.
+Click Add Attachment , browse to where you saved the file, select the file, and then click Open .
 Consortium Justification Provide an estimate of total costs (direct plus facilities and administrative) for each year, rounded to the nearest \$1,000.
 List the individuals/organizations with whom consortium or contractual arrangements have been made, along with all personnel, including percent of effort (in person months) and roles on the project.
 Do not provide individual salary information.
 Indicate whether the collaborating institution is foreign or domestic.
 While only the direct cost for a consortium/contractual arrangement is factored into eligibility for using the modular budget format, the total consortium/contractual costs must be included in the overall requested modular direct cost amount.
 Save this information in a single file in a location you remember.
-Click Add Attachment, browse to where you saved the file, select the file, and then click Open.
+Click Add Attachment , browse to where you saved the file, select the file, and then click Open .
 Additional Narrative Justification If the requested budget requires any additional justification, such as variations in the number of modules requested, save this information in a single file in a location you remember.
-Click Add Attachment, browse to where you saved the file, select the file, and then click Open.
+Click Add Attachment , browse to where you saved the file, select the file, and then click Open .

-Once all data have been entered, click the "Close Form" button at the top of the form.
+Once all data have been entered, click the Close Form button at the top of the form or use the scroll bar to scroll up.
 You will be returned to the Grant Application Package screen.
-From this main screen, click on the form/document that you have just completed, and then click the => button.
-This will move the form/document to the Completed Documents box.
-To remove a form/document from the Completed Documents box, click the form/document name to select it, and then click the <= button.
-This will return the form/document to the Mandatory Documents or Optional Documents box.
+To remove a document from the Submission box, click the document name to select it and then click the Move Form to Delete button.
+This will return the document to the Mandatory Documents Submission List or Optional Documents Submission List.